jjsemaan/lottonero/README.md

 ---
 ### **3.1.4 Epics**

-As a thought process of the strategy plane, 14 epics were created and utilized.
-Please see below the detail list of epics with links, or a link to the project's [Kanban Board](https://github.com/users/tomik-z-cech/projects/4/views/1) *(Appendix 1)*.
-Those Epics were further sliced into 69 USER STORIES.
+As a thought process of the strategy plane, 32 issues were created and utilised.
+Please see below the detail list of issues with links, or a link to the project's [Kanban Board](https://github.com/users/jjsemaan/projects/9/views/1)

 *Appendix 1 - Kanban Board*